 FYI: We have numerous ideas posted in the Romantic Ideas topic of this web site, which we keep adding to regularly, for the “romantically challenged” spouse.

-♥ “Don’t put too much pressure on date night.”
+♥ “Don’t put too much pressure on your marriage dates.”

 ♥ “Ban all distractions.”